rhcad/vgandroid-demo/README.md

 This is an open source [LGPL 2.1](LICENSE.md) licensed project.
 It uses the following open source projects:

+- [TouchVG](https://github.com/touchvg/TouchVG) (LGPL): Vector drawing framework for iOS, Android and Windows.
 - [TouchVGCore](https://github.com/touchvg/TouchVGCore) (LGPL): Cross-platform vector drawing libraries using C++.
-- [svg-android](https://github.com/japgolly/svg-android) (Apache): Vector graphics support for Android.
 - [SVGKit](https://github.com/SVGKit/SVGKit) (MIT): Display and interact with SVG Images with CoreAnimation on iOS.
-- [simple-svg](http://code.google.com/p/simple-svg) (BSD): A C++ header file for creating SVG files.
-- [rapidjson](https://github.com/Kanma/rapidjson) (MIT): A fast JSON parser/generator for C++ with both SAX/DOM style API.
-- [x3py](https://github.com/rhcad/x3py) (Apache): Compile script files.
-- [SWIG](https://github.com/swig/swig) (GPL): Use the tool to generate the glue code for Java and C#.
-- [iOS-Universal-Library-Template](https://github.com/michaeltyson/iOS-Universal-Library-Template): Use it to create static library project.
+- [DemoCmds](https://github.com/touchvg/DemoCmds): A template and example project containing customized shape and command classes.

 # How to Compile

 ## Compile for Android

-- Import all projects under `./android` directory of TouchVG in eclipse, then run `VGTest` or `vgdemo1` project to view the demonstration.
+- Import all projects of this project in eclipse, then run `VGTest` or `vgdemo1` project to view the demonstration.

   - Android SDK version of the projects may need to modify according to your installation.
   - Recommend using the newer [ADT Bundle](http://developer.android.com/sdk/index.html) to avoid complex configuration.

--  To regenerate libtouchvg.so, please enter `android` directory of TouchVG, then type `./build.sh` (Need to add the [NDK](http://developer.android.com/tools/sdk/ndk/index.html) installation location to your PATH environment variable).
+-  To regenerate libtouchvg.so and libdemocmds.so, please enter `android` directory of this project, then type `./build.sh` (Need to add the [NDK](http://developer.android.com/tools/sdk/ndk/index.html) installation location to your PATH environment variable).

    - If the error `build/gmsl/__gmsl:512: *** non-numeric second argument to wordlist function` occurs, then open the `build/gmsl/__gmsl` file in the NDK installation directory, and change line 512 to: